 How to Download an iPad App from the iTunes Store

-When you find an app for your iPad you want to try while browsing the App Store on your computer, just click the app’s Free App or Buy App button.
+When you find an app you want to try while browsing the App Store on your computer, just click the app’s Free App or Buy App button.
 When you do so, you have to log on to your iTunes Store account, even if the app is free.

 If an app costs money, you’ll get a receipt for it via e-mail, usually within 24 hours.

 On a computer: Connect your iPad via either USB cable or Wi-Fi.
-Launch iTunes and click your iPad’s name in the sidebar on the left.
+Launch iTunes and click the iPad button near the upper-right corner of the iTunes window, or click your iPad’s name in the sidebar on the left.
 Click the Apps tab and enable the Automatically Sync New Apps check box.

 On your iPad: Tap Settings→Store.
 Then turn on the switch for Apps in the Automatic Downloads section.